mr-vikster/dog-api-image-recognition/README.md

-# dog-api-image-recognition
+# Dog photo gallery based on recognized breed DB from Dog CEO API

 Image recognition based on a pre-trained model.
-Given a photo of a dog classify it's breed and show a gallery of dogs of the same breed using Dog CEO API
+Given a photo of a dog classify its breed and show a gallery of dogs of the same breed using Dog CEO API

+## Build notes

+Application was bootstrapped with create-react-app so all the default start/build/test/eject actions apply here

+## Quick walkthrough

+I wanted to limit the amount of libraries I rely upon so there are no other dependencies besides the testing-library/react/typescript bundle that's shipped with CRA and the tensorflow for image recognition.
+I've added unit tests using testing-library that cover the general rendering expectations.
+State management is done using context API which fits this scale and doesn't require dependencies.
+Styling is done using generic CSS as in my opinion the scale didn't justify styled-components, scss or Material UI's useStyles hook.
+There's one custom hook that helps handling infinite scroll.
+It's not perfect but it does the job.

 ## Getting Started with Create React App